ItsJustMeChris/chopt/README.md

 - Safe detection: only fells structures with nearby leaves and up to 256 logs.
 - Clean drops: final hit uses the original (unstripped) log state for correct drops.
 - Fair durability: every swing costs durability; timbering only fells as many logs as your axe has durability for, leaving the rest if it breaks.
+- Shared effort: chop progress is tracked per tree, so multiple players can contribute swings to the same timber.
 - Client-agnostic: no client-side setup required; works server-side.

 ## Requirements